d12frosted/elpa-mirror/gnu/so-long-readme.txt

 * Files with a file-local 'mode'
 --------------------------------
-A file-local major mode is likely to be safe even if long lines are detected (as the author of the file would otherwise be unlikely to have set that mode), and so these files are treated as special cases.
+A file-local major mode is likely to be safe even if long lines are detected (the author of the file would otherwise be unlikely to have set that mode), and so these files are treated as special cases.
 When a file-local 'mode' is present, the function defined by the `so-long-file-local-mode-function' user option is called.
 The default value will cause the `so-long-minor-mode'